Gaabiriel/full-name-initials/README.md

-# name-initials
+# full-name-initials

-A component that returns the name's initials
+A component that returns the fullname's initials

 ## Installation
 ```sh